MikeAvgeros/fitz-composer/README.md

 -   ### Google Development Tools

-    Throughout the development process, I have been consistently checking if all my pages work well in different screen sizes and devices.
+    Throughout the development process, I have been consistently checking if all my pages work well on different screen sizes and devices.

     -   This has helped me adjust the values on my font size variables so that my fonts are responsive and work well with all screen sizes.

     -   This has helped me adjust the grid column parameters in my work, reviews and services sections so that all the nested elements respond and adapt to the screen size of the viewport.

-    -   This has helped me adjust the width and height of my gallery page.
+    -   This has helped me adjust the width and height of all my images.

     -   This has helped me adjust the width and height of my buttons as their size is responsive depending on the screen width.

     -   Overall, most of the elements on the website are responsive based on the screen size so being able to view how the site adapts depending on the screen has helped me make suitable decisions, which have improved the UX of the site.

     -   During the testing phase, I have used Lighthouse to generate reports for both Desktop and Mobile.
-The reports have showed me better practices and fixes on my HTML and CSS syntax, which in turn helped boost the performance, accessibility and UX of the site.
+The reports showed better practices and syntantical fixes on my HTML and CSS, which in turn helped boost the performance, accessibility and UX of the site.

 -   ### Am I Responsive?